 Where to go after Placencia?

-If you are coming from the south, you can continue your journey north and visit laid-back Hopkins, look for jaguars in Cockscomb, head directly to the Cayes (the Caribbean style islands off the Belizean coast), or you can head to action packed San Ignacio.
+If you are traveling from the southern part of Belize, you can continue your journey north and visit laid-back Hopkins, look for jaguars in Cockscomb, head directly to the Cayes (the Caribbean style islands off the Belizean coast), or you can head to action packed San Ignacio.
 Here you can see a suggestion for your Belize itinerary.